 - We have created a set of mappings between Android API methods and the permissions they require to execute.
-We use a subset of this mapping as the sources of private data and the network sinks we use to detect privacy leaks. - Using this mapping we demonstrate the ability of our analysis to be a developer aid, automatically recovering the minimal set of permissions an application needs.
-We confirm the usefulness of this functionality based on observing published applications with incorrectly specified permissions, including misspellings of Android-defined permissions. - We present AndroidLeaks, a static analysis framework which finds leaks of private information in Android applications.
-We evaluated AndroidLeaks on 23,838 Android applications, which is to our knowledge the largest known evaluation of of mobile applications.
-We found potential privacy leaks involving uniquely identifying phone information, location data, WiFi data, and audio recorded with the microphone in 3,258 Android applications.
+We use a subset of this mapping as the sources and sinks of private data for our dataflow analysis. - Using this mapping we demonstrate the ability of our analysis to be a developer aid, automatically recovering the minimal set of permissions an application needs.
+We confirm the usefulness of this functionality based on observing applications with incorrectly specified permissions, including applications that misspell permissions or fail to include permissions required by API calls they use. - We present AndroidLeaks, a static analysis framework which finds potential leaks of private information in Android applications.
+We evaluated AndroidLeaks on 24350 Android applications, finding potential privacy leaks involving uniquely identifying phone information, location data, WiFi data, and audio recorded with the microphone. - We compare the prevalence of several popular ad libraries and the private data they leak.